Having a pig farming business plan is vital if you are interested in pig farming. Pig Farming is a booming area of production with much promise.

 Pig fattening farming business

 Pig fatteners are solely interested in buying matured pregnant sows or piglets from pig breeders to start production.
-This type of production is responsible for the bacon, ham, and lard we enjoy form pig meat.
+This type of production is responsible for the bacon, ham, and lard we enjoy from pig meat.
 Pig fatteners run daily farm management by caring for the piglets until they reach the maturity stage (5-6 months) for slaughtering.

 Pig farming for beginners